JanaSabuj/cpmaster/README.md

-# Codeforces submissions
+# CP submissions
-* This repo contains all my submissions on the major competitive programming platform, Codeforces.
+* This repo contains all my submissions on the major competitive programming platforms.